 Nine Mile Beach—Melaleuca

-Melaleuca camping area is nestled in the foredunes with easy access to the beach for swimming, fishing or walking.
+Melaleuca camping area is nestled in the foredunes with easy access to the beach.

 - High clearance 4WD

 - Campfires allowed (conditions apply)

 - Tent camping

 - Scenic drive